 If you want your face to look good, your eyes to sparkle and your skin to glow, then by all means worry only about your t-shirts, scarves, jumpers, dresses, jackets… But if you want to maximise the other amazing benefit of colour analysis – that of a wardrobe where everything goes, and makes you look effortlessly put together without trying – you’ll need to make the leap and start to move your entire wardrobe over to one that sits fully within your palette.
 If that sounds a little daunting, just think how wonderful it would be to pull out a top and a bottom and know that they will look great together, or to be able to mix and match your clothes for a completely new look without having to face that ‘ugh’ moment when that apple green top looks unflattering next to black trousers.
 Just gradually replace clothes with better colours as they wear out.

-- Note your neutrals (swatches marked 'N' in your palette) - start to switch your basic items over to these colours
+1 Note your neutrals (swatches marked 'N' in your season palette)– start to switch your basic items over to these colours

-- Prints charming - experiment with prints if single blocks of colour feel too much
+4 Prints – experiment with prints if single blocks of colour feel too much